reactpatterns/reactpatterns/pages/Container-component.md

 );
 ```

 Your component is responsible for both fetching data and presenting it.
-There’s nothing “wrong” with this but you miss out on a few benefits of React.
+There’s nothing "wrong" with this but you miss out on a few benefits of React.

 CommentList can’t be reused unless under the exact same circumstances.